FGMEMBERS/Boeing314/ReadmeBoeing314A-jbsim.txt

 ------------------------
 "The radio operator held the Morse key in transmit mode a minute, while the ground operator took a bearing of the signal" (G) :
-- add a waypoint.
+- input an airport.
 - call the ground operator, by "ctrl-I d" : range is limited to 1500 miles [1300 NM] (G)(J).
-- within a delay of 2 minutes, the radio returns on a paper the magnetic heading towards the waypoint.
+- within a delay of 2 minutes, the radio returns on a paper the magnetic heading towards the airport.

 Starting with the Sextant
 -------------------------